gaheldev/godot-version-manager/README.md

 Use as system's default
 ```
-godot-version-manager use VERSION
+gvm use VERSION
 ```

 Use as current working directory's version
 ```
-godot-version-manager use --local VERSION
+gvm use --local VERSION
 ```

 ### Run Godot

-`godot-version-manager run` runs the current working directory's version if it exists, otherwise runs system's default
+`gvm run` runs the current working directory's version if it exists, otherwise runs system's default

 ### Advanced usage

-Run ```godot-version-manager -h``` for more informations
+Run ```gvm -h``` for more informations